Koreatown: Japan

 During the Korea under Japanese rule, approximately 2.4 million ethnic Koreans emigrated to Japan.
 Some for economic reasons and some were forced to move during the Second World War to work as laborers.
 While most departed after the war, still many chose to remain and were joined in the 1950s by a wave of refugees from Jeju Island.
-Today, Koreans, known as Zainichi Koreans (재일조선인, Chaeilchosŏnin/Jaeil-Joseonin, who on paper retain the nationality of the old Korea) or Zainichi Koreans (재일한국인, Chaeil-han'gugin/Jaeil Hangugin, who have adopted South Korean nationality), are the third ethnic minority in Japan, amounting to 432,000 in 2024.
+Today, Koreans, known as Zainichi Koreans, are the third largest ethnic minority in Japan, amounting to 432,000 in 2024.
 Those with North Korean ties are a key source of remittances to North Korea.
 There is a separate group of more recent migrants from South Korea with strong links to their home country, and there is a considerable cultural gap between these so-called "newcomers" and the Zainichi Koreans.

 A shantytown of former forced laborers, Utoro district, exists in Uji, part of Kyoto Prefecture.

 Osaka

 Ikuno Korea Town in Osaka has a population of over 57,000, making it the largest in Japan.
-In Ikuno Ward, 1r% of the inhabitants are of Korean origin.
+In Ikuno Ward, 1% of the inhabitants are of Korean origin.
 Tsuruhashi in the Ward is the largest Koreatown in Japan and is dominated by Jeju Islanders.
 Imazato-Shinchi is an area increasingly dominated by recent South Korean "new-comers".
 The total Korean population in Osaka prefecture amounted to 93,000 in 2022.